webpack/webpack-cli/INIT.md

 ---

-1. `Will you be creating multiple bundles?
+1. `Will your application have multiple entry points?
 (Y/n)`

 What we are meaning here, is if you want to provide your bundle a single or multiple [entry points](https://webpack.js.org/configuration/entry-context/#entry).
-If you have only one entry to your app, answer yes.
-If you got more modules you want to bundle, answer no.
+If you have more than one entry point to your app, answer yes.
+If you only have one, answer no.

 2. `Which folder will your generated bundles be in? [default: dist]`